Shroom.Finance Price Hits $0.39 on Major Exchanges (SHROOM)

-Shroom.Finance (SHROOM) traded flat against the U.S. dollar during the one day period ending at 16:00 PM ET on July 9th.
-One Shroom.Finance coin can now be bought for approximately $0.39 or 0.00000766 BTC on major exchanges.
-Shroom.Finance has a total market capitalization of $19.96 million and $810,879.00 worth of Shroom.Finance was traded on exchanges in the last day.
-In the last seven days, Shroom.Finance has traded flat against the U.S. dollar.
+Shroom.Finance (SHROOM) traded flat against the U.S. dollar during the 24-hour period ending at 19:00 PM Eastern on July 12th.
+Shroom.Finance has a market cap of $19.96 million and $810,879.00 worth of Shroom.Finance was traded on exchanges in the last 24 hours.
+During the last week, Shroom.Finance has traded flat against the U.S. dollar.
+One Shroom.Finance coin can currently be purchased for $0.39 or 0.00000766 BTC on exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.